When life gets hard, turn to prayer and be thankful. You will see God transform your weariness into His strength.

 Your weariness will be turned to strength as you rest in the Lord Jesus Christ.

-When life gets to you, do you turn to Jesus for strength like David did in Psalm 9?
+When life gets hard, do you turn to Jesus for strength like David did in Psalm 9?
 How have you seen God turning your weariness into strength through this study?